 K-1 forms can be complex and may require the assistance of a tax professional to prepare and interpret.
 They are typically due by March 15th for partnerships and S corporations and by April 15th for estates and trusts, although extensions may be available.

-Accurate reporting of the information on a K-1 form on your personal tax return is essential to avoid penalties or errors.
+Accurate reporting of the information on a K-1 form on your tax return is essential to avoid penalties or errors.
 If you have questions about how to report the information on a K-1 form, it’s recommended that you consult with a tax professional or contact the IRS for guidance.

 The answer is that it depends on the specific circumstances.